Alzheimer's: Managing sleep problems

 - A need for less sleep, which is common among older adults

-- Reduced lighting and increased shadows, which can cause people with Alzheimer's to become confused and afraid
+- Reduced lighting and increased shadows, which can cause people with dementia to become confused and afraid

 Supporting a good night's sleep

-Sleep disturbances can take a toll on both you and your loved one.
+Sleep disturbances can take a toll on both you and the person with dementia.
 To promote better sleep:

 - Establish a routine.
 Maintain regular times for eating, waking up and going to bed.

 - Encourage physical activity.
-Plan your loved one's days to include walks and other physical activities, which can help promote better sleep at night.
+Walks and other physical activities can help promote better sleep at night.

 When a loved one wakes during the night

-If your loved one wakes during the night, stay calm — even though you might be exhausted yourself.
-Don't argue.
-Instead, ask what your loved one needs.
 Gently remind him or her that it's night and time for sleep.
-If your loved one needs to pace, don't try to restrain him or her.
+If the person needs to pace, don't restrain him or her.
 Instead, allow it under your supervision.